-Our immediate next step is to integrate this text-based classifier with imagebased ones that are being developed at Columbia, and expand the range of classification questions considered.
-We will explore high-level classifications such as indoor/outdoor, number of people, and city versus landscape, and complement the general classifiers with specific image feature detectors (e.g., detectors of skies, handshakes, or faces).
+One future step is to expand the range of classification questions considered.
+We wish to explore high-level classifications such as indoor versus outdoor, number of people, and city versus landscape, and complement the general classifiers with specific image feature detectors (e.g., detectors of skies, handshakes, or faces).
 Our goal is to provide a hierarchy of such classifiers and analyze their interactions so that we can build a model that relates a combination of the high-level visual features to specific conditions under which an image is appropriate for inclusion in a multimedia document.
+It is also possible to use the text-based classifier as a bootstrapping component, classifying a subset of images for a task for which only few images have associated text, and passing on the results to the training stage of an image-based classifier.